SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    be the largest chained expression of multiple expr-optionals.

 ..
-From the perspective of monads, an optional-chaining expression lifts operations on non-optional types into operations on optional types.
+From the perspective of monads, an optional-chaining expression lifts its chained operations from working with non-optional types into working with optional types.

 .. langref-grammar